-There ar only a couple of points to be kept in mind.
+There are only a couple of points to be kept in mind.

 For one is the the CFP combined as ´super transistor´ slower and more prone to oscillation.
 The value of the collector resistor (R4/R25) should be as small as possible.
 The power transistors should be fast, low-capacitance types and the inductances and stray inductances of the layout and parts should be small.

-Due to this its rather impossible to parallel connect more than two power transistors to the driver and brake-resistors connected to the power transistor bases might be required to prevent oscillation.
+Due to this its rather impossible to parallel connect more than two power transistors to the driver and damper-resistors connected to the power transistor bases might be required to prevent oscillation.

 R15 und R17/C8 define the amplification factor.
-Towards DC C8 reduces the gain to 1.
-That spares the use of an actice DC-servo stage and functions flawless under all circumstances.
+C8 reduces the DC-gain to 1.
+That spares the use of an actice DC-servo stage and functions flawlessly under all circumstances.